East Meets West at Ock Pop Tok Weaving Centre in Luang Prabang

-If the work Ock Pop Tok is doing interests you, you might also like reading about:
+If the work at the Ock Pop Tok weaving centre interests you, you might also like reading about:

 - Threads of Life, Bali — based upon a similar model to Ock Pop Tok, Threads of Life trains, supports, advises, and buys from artisans in villages.
 See this post.